expo/expo/docs/pages/versions/v26.0.0/sdk/amplitude.md

 #### Arguments

--   **groupType : `string`** -- The group name, e.g. "sports".
+-   **groupType (_string_)** -- The group name, e.g. "sports".
--   **groupNames : `object`** -- An array of group names, e.g. \["tennis", "soccer"].
+-   **groupNames (_object_)** -- An array of group names, e.g. \["tennis", "soccer"].
 Note: the iOS and Android Amplitude SDKs allow you to use a string or an array of strings.
 We only support an array of strings.
 Just use an array with one element if you only want one group name.